How to Tell You Need New Running Shoes

 - Where you run (harder ground and cold can break down a shoe faster)

-- Your Form: If your form hits at exact points, you’ll break down those points on the shoes much faster.
+- Your Form: If your form hits causes you to strike particular areas of a shoe, you’ll break down those points on the shoes much faster.
 For instance, I land very far on my toes, but because I put a lot of pressure in a tiny pinpointed area of a shoe, my shoes break down the quickest there.
 Sure half of the shoe is usable, but it’s not the half I use.

-So Here are Some Ways to Determine if you’re Running Shoes have Lost their Cushion:
+So Here are Some Ways to Tell if You Need New Running Shoes:

-First, you’re googling: have my running shoes lost their cushioning?
+First, you’re googling: How do I tell if I need new running shoes?
 If you’re asking the internet and unsure, then your shoes have probably lost their cushioning…

 If you can’t remember, a good way is to write the date on the side of the shoes.
 It’s unnecessary to calculate the exact mileage of every pair of shoes you own.
 By knowing the date you bought them, you should be able to roughly estimate how many miles you’ve run in them.
 401 miles versus 399 does not matter…